brotkrueml/codehighlight/Documentation/Configuration/Index.rst

 .. _configuration-url-hash:

-Usage of a URL Hash
+Usage of a URL hash
 -------------------

 If the option is enabled, the usage of a URL hash (like ``#codesnippet8.5-6``)